-- 3/4 cup granulated sugar
+- ¾ cup granulated sugar (150 grams)

-- 1/4 cup all purpose flour
+- ¼ cup all purpose flour (30-35 grams)

-- 3 Tbsp unsweetened cocoa
+- 3 Tbsp unsweetened cocoa (15 grams)

-- 1 cup milk whole
+- 1 cup milk, whole whole

 - 6 oz bittersweet chocolate melted and cooled -- you can do this in microwave or over bowl set over simmering water

 - Let cool in pans for 15 minutes, then invert onto cooling racks, lift off pans and allow to cool completely before frosting.
-The frosting requires cooling time, so you may want to get started on that right away.
+The frosting requires cooling time, so you may want to get started on that right away

 - Note: If you do all the steps above and get a gooey mess, it's probably because something was too warm.
 I've done this a couple of times in the past and the fix is to beat in the chocolate as directed, but put bowl in refrigerator for 30-40 minutes to chill.
 The chilled mixture will whip up into a delicious, silky frosting.